PseudoDevs/IamGhost/FATAL19.md

-Last updated: 2024-04-02 18:34:59
+Last updated: 2024-04-02 18:36:07
-Random Quote: Ethics change with technology. - Larry Niven
+Random Quote: The friendship that can cease has never been real. - Jerome